The Time Domain Linear Sampling Method for determining the shape of multiple scatterers using electromagnetic waves: The inverse problem and the linear sampling method

 \subsection{Analysis of the operator associated to data in the LSM}

 In this paragraph we analyze the Linear Sampling Method (LSM) presented at the beginning of Section~\ref{sec:LSM}.
-Recall that we have proposed to define the indicator function of the LSM based on solutions of the near field equation
+Recall that we have proposed to define the indicator function of the LSM based on solutions of the near-field equation